 2. Try stepped storage for size

-If your under stair space is behind a closed door, use the TROFAST like the way Maastricht did.
-She transformed it into a triangle shaped trolley to fit the odd under stair space.
+If your storage space under the stairs is behind a closed door, use the TROFAST like Maastricht did.
+She transformed it into a triangle-shaped trolley to fit the odd under-the-stairs storage space.
 She fastened four caster wheels on the underside and added a sturdy handle to roll it in and out of the closet for easy access from the side.
-It now offers lots of space for spare bulk products like wine, potatoes, toilet paper and pasta.
+It now offers space for spare bulk products like wine, potatoes, toilet paper, and pasta.

 3. Place a bench with storage

 @fraeulein.froehlich hacked a storage bench from the IKEA BESTÅ units in a style similar to her stairway.
 The effect is seamless, and the entire space becomes a beautiful moment.

 4. Build a built-in under stairs storage cabinet

 Redditor Bobbymig maximized the space under the stairs with a DIY built-in, complete with a reading nook and a space for the dog bed.
 He used the IKEA PLATSA frames as the starting point and built MDF paneling around them.
 Click to see the process of the build here.

 5. Add drawers to the awkward space